OGxLuxuries/finrobot-food/README.md

 # BLPAPI Research for Automated Stock Trading Project
 Bloomberg API for Python

-Oliver's resources gathered on this API.
+Resources gathered on this API.
 Only successful run was with a PC with Bloomberg Terminal Software.
 Currently looking into Bloomberg anywhere capabilities.

 ## Important Links
 - https://developer.bloomberg.com/portal/downloads?releaseStatus=current#data_license_rest_api_code_samples